vonacht/cd2-docs/docs/mutators.md

 ## EngineerCount
 Number of engineers in the lobby.

+## Float2String

+Converts an float to a string value so it can be used in the `Messages` [module](modules.md).
+For conversion from integers to strings, consider `Int2String` above.

 ## GunnerCount
 Number of gunners in the lobby.

 ## HeldResource
 For a resource, the sum of that resource in players' inventories, not deposited.